CS 112

 3. In VS Code, select the File->Open Folder or File->Open menu option, and use the resulting dialog box to find and open the folder that you created in step 1.
 (Note: You must open the folder; it is not sufficient to simply open the file.)

-4. Click on the name InsulinDosage.java, which will open an editor window for that file.
+4. Click on the name TripComp.java, which will open an editor window for that file.
 You will see that we’ve given you the beginnings of the program.
-Make sure to complete the comments at the top of that file.

 Completing the program